Salt & Wind Travel

 Il Cardinale Cocktail

 This drink was created by a cardinal in Rome, who asked the bartender to mix him a twist on the Negroni made with dry vermouth instead of the usual sweet red vermouth.
-This drink quickly became a hit with other patrons and was christened “The Cardinal” (Il Cardinale).
-Order it when you’re in Rome as it is most popular in the city where it was invented.
+This drink quickly became a hit with other patrons and was christened โ€œThe Cardinalโ€ (Il Cardinale).
+Order it when you’re in Rome, as it is most popular in the city where it was invented.

 The Gin and It Cocktail

-A Gin and It (pronounced “eat”) cocktail is an Italian take on the popular Gin and French.
-The “It” part of the cocktail is about the sweet red vermouth mixed with gin and served as a pre-dinner cocktail.
+A Gin and It (pronounced โ€œeatโ€) cocktail is an Italian take on the popular Gin and Tonic.
+The โ€œItโ€ part of the cocktail is the sweet red vermouth, mixed with gin, and served as a pre-dinner cocktail.
 True, this is a lesser-known cocktail, but you’d be hard-pressed to find a barman in Italy who doesn’t know how to make it.
-Order one, and you can give yourself kudos for getting a drink that hardly any non-Italians even know exists.
+Order one, and you can give yourself kudos for getting a drink that hardly any non-Italians have even heard of.

 The Negroni Sbagliato Cocktail

 Legend has it that the Negroni Sbagliato cocktail was created in Milan in 1972 at Bar Basso.
 The bartender, Mirko Stocchetto, mistakenly added sparkling wine instead of gin to a Negroni.
-The word “sbagliato” means mistake in Italian.
-This error was good news for the rest of the world, though as this cocktail still provides the bitter taste of a Negroni, but with a light aftertaste.
+The word โ€œsbagliatoโ€ means mistake in Italian.
+This error was good news for the rest of the world, though, as this cocktail still provides the bitter taste of a Negroni, but with a light aftertaste.

 The Garibaldi Cocktail

-The Spritz Cocktail
+ย The Spritz Cocktail

-The Aperol Spritz has recently become a sort icon for classic Italian cocktails.
+The Aperol Spritz has recently become a sort of icon for classic Italian cocktails.
 But the Spritz is not so much one distinct drink as it is a family of cocktails made with wine, soda water, and some bitter liquor known as amari.

 The bottom line is you should make it easier on the bartender and always specify the bitter liquor you want in your Spritz.